Mark White (Texas politician): Tenure

 As the state's 43rd chief executive from January 18, 1983, to January 20, 1987, White worked to "preserve and enhance... resources so that Texas would not fall back, but go forward as a state of the future".
 His main concerns were the economy and education.
 By focusing on Texas' resources, White was able to work on many problems facing the state in the early 1980s.
 The Texas economy during the early and mid-1980s was volatile.
 The price of oil declined and pushed Texas into a recession.
 This led Governor White to "lay the groundwork for a more diversified economy—one less reliant upon the ... swings of a single industry".

 White served as governor during Texas' sesquicentennial in 1986 and oversaw a number of the celebrations concerning that anniversary.

 Among White's appointments was Elma Salinas Ender as the first Hispanic woman to serve as judge of a district court in Texas.
 From 1983 until her retirement in 2012, Ender was judge of the 341st Judicial District, based in Laredo.
-White also appointed Myra McDaniel as the first African American to serve as General Counsel to the Governor in 1983 and later appointed her as Texas Secretary of State in 1984.
+White also appointed Myra McDaniel as the first African American to serve as general counsel to the governor in 1983 and later appointed her as Texas Secretary of State in 1984.

+Described by one study as a “Modern Populist,” White presided over the passage of numerous progressive reforms during his tenure including health insurance for retired teachers, unemployment insurance for farmworkers, healthcare for indigent persons, and a rise in the eligibility cap for the Aid to Families with Dependent Children program.

+Education reform was also a top priority of White's.
 When he took office, Texas was ranked as one of the lowest performing states for the Scholastic Aptitude Test (SAT) also in teachers' salaries.
 After taking office, White immediately appointed a committee on Public Education, called a special session of the legislature in 1984, and worked with lawmakers to pass the Educational Opportunity Act (EOA).

 By focusing on education, White was able to make Texas a "state of the future" with regard to its most important resource, its children.
 Through his diligent work as Governor of Texas, many of the problems of the present and future were alleviated.

-Among White's advisors as governor were the Dallas industrialist H. Ross Perot and former State Senator Max Sherman, who left a brief stint in the administration to become dean of the Lyndon B. Johnson School of Public Affairs in Austin.